dattranclouds/dattranclouds.github.io/_posts/2023-12-16-azuread-authentication-signin.md

 - Based on the requested scopes, Azure AD presents a consent dialogue to the user upon signing in.
 - If the user consents to one or more scopes and obtains a token, the scopes-consented-to are encoded into the resulting `access_token`.
 - Note the scopes requested by the application by referring to [authentication.properties](./src/main/resources/authentication.properties).
 These three scopes are requested by MSAL and given by Azure Active Directory by default.

-## Next Steps or Deploy to Azure

-As next steps, we can now either [get an Access Token for the users we signed-in in this tutorial](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-call-graph), or we can proceed [to deploy this app to the **Azure App Service**](https://github.com/Azure-Samples/ms-identity-java-servlet-webapp-authentication/tree/main/4-Deployment/deploy-to-azure-app-service).

-## Community Help and Support

-Use [Stack Overflow](https://stackoverflow.com/questions/tagged/msal) to get support from the community.
-Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
-Make sure that your questions or comments are tagged with [`azure-active-directory` `ms-identity` `java` `msal`].

-If you find a bug in the sample, please raise the issue on [GitHub Issues](../../../../issues).

-To provide a recommendation, visit the following [User Voice page](https://feedback.azure.com/forums/169401-azure-active-directory).

-## Contributing

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com

-## Code of Conduct

-This project has adopted the Microsoft Open Source Code of Conduct.
-For more information see the Code of Conduct FAQ or contact opencode@microsoft.com with any additional questions or comments.

 ## More information